linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 # Moody's Approach to Rating Bank Loans

 Moody's uses the same approach to rating loans as we would to any other type of debt obligation (see “Moody's Investors Service: Global Credit Analysis,  published by IFR Books,  1991).
-The same analyst who is responsible for rating and monitoring the ratings assigned to a company's senior unsecured bonds,  subordinated bonds,  preferred stock and commercial paper is likewise responsible for assessing and monitoring that company's bank loans.
+The same analyst who is responsible for rating and monitoring the ratings assigned to a company's senior unsecured bonds,  subordinated bonds,  preferred stock and [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] is likewise responsible for assessing and monitoring that company's bank loans.
 The rating committee process is also the same.
 However additional analysts may be brought into the committee process because of the incremental analytic issues brought to bear in the rating of loans.

 Loans are not bonds,  and it is certainly true that most loans require additional analysis.
 The incremental considerations involved in bank loan analysis can be categorized along six broad headings: (1) loan structure; (2) capital structure; (3) collateral security; (4) bankruptcy-related legal issues; and (5) covenants.